joshbegley/nyt-latest/README.md

 `Indianapolis was Bradley's fourth stop as a defensive coordinator and now Shane Steichen is looking for his replacement.`\
 https://nytimes.com/athletic/6027862/2025/01/06/colts-fire-gus-bradley-defensive-coordinator/

 **Colts, Jim Irsay could have wiped slate clean.
-Here's why they chose continuity instead.**\
+Here's why they chose continuity instead**\
 `Frustrating though it may be, there's some logic behind the Colts sticking with Chris Ballard, Shane Steichen and Anthony Richardson. `\
 https://nytimes.com/athletic/6042652/2025/01/06/colts-jim-irsays-anthony-richardson-chris-ballard/